Career Options for High-Paying Jobs with a Geography Degree

 City and Regional Planning Aides

 City and regional planning aides work alongside urban and regional planners and are responsible for gathering data that's needed to make development decisions.
 They gather the required information, apply for building permits and provide information to the public about proposed development projects.
 A bachelor's degree in geography can prepare individuals for this career.
-As of 2016, the BLS reported that city and regional planning aides earned a median annual income of more than $43,000 per year.
+As of 2018, the BLS reported that all social science research assistants, a category that includes city and regional planning aides, earned a median annual income of more than $46,000 per year.